pcelicourt/agufm2025/README.md

 ### 4.5 Replace the `INSTALLED_APPS` variable with:
 Here I have pre-created a new app named 'geowebapis' using the command 'python manage.py startapp geowebapis'.
-I have populated it with some contents necessary for the next steps of the activity.
+I have populated it with some contents necessary for the next steps of the activity. what you would need to do is to uncomment the app names as defined in the INSTALLED_APPS variable in the settings.py file.

 ```python
 INSTALLED_APPS = [